jedalong/wildlifeDI/README.md

 #> [1] "pkey"
 ```

-Different tests of dynamic interaction can be straightforwardly computed.
-Most require a distance threshold (dc) to define when two animals are proximal.
-Similarly, most methods require a time threshold (tc) for when two fixes are \`simultaneous'.
+Different tests of dynamic interaction can be straightforwardly
+computed.
+Most require a distance threshold (dc) to define when two
+animals are proximal.
+Similarly, most methods require a time threshold
+(tc) to define when two fixes are simultaneous.

 Here we use dc = 50 and tc = 8 mins (8\*60).